 - State and Local Government Cybersecurity

 Act (2019) Encourages national cybersecurity

 watchdogs to share information regarding

 cybersecurity threats, vulnerabilities, and

 breaches.
 Helps bolster all levels of

 government defense from sophisticated

 cyberattacks.

-- Sarbanes-Oxley Act (SOX) of 2002 and SEC Statement and Guidance on Public company Cybersecurity Disclosures (2018) - Section 404 of SOX requires public companies to include in their annual reports management's assessment of the effectiveness of the company's internal controls over financial reporting and an auditor's attestation as to the effectiveness of the internal control structure; such internal controls include IT controls.
+- Sarbanes-Oxley Act (SOX) of 2002 and SEC Statement and Guidance on Public company Cybersecurity Disclosures (2018) Section 404 of SOX requires public companies to report on the effectiveness of internal controls over financial reporting and an auditor's attestation as to the effectiveness of the internal control structure; such internal controls include IT controls.
 The SEC's recent Statement and Guidance on these disclosures assists public companies in preparing disclosures about cybersecurity risks and incidents.
 Advises companies to implement comprehensive policies and procedures to respond to cyber risks and incidents.

-- Executive Order 13800 Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure (2017) - Supports cybersecurity efforts of critical infrastructure entities.
-Classified report published pursuant to Executive Order 13800 indicates that DHS seeks to improve access to classified information for critical infrastructure owners and operators and improve incident communication and coordination.
+- Executive Order 13800: Strengthening the

+Cybersecurity of Federal Networks and

+Critical Infrastructure (2017) Supports

+cybersecurity efforts of critical infrastructure

+entities.
+Classified report published pursuant

+to Executive Order 13800 indicates that DHS

+seeks to improve access to classified

+information for critical infrastructure owners

+and operators and improve incident

+communication and coordination.

 - Presidential Policy Directive 41 (2016) -

 Coordinates a unified government response to significant cyber threats.

-- Cybersecurity Information Sharing Act 2015

-(CISA) Authorizes companies to monitor and implement defensive measures on their own information systems to counter cyber threats.
+- Cybersecurity Information Sharing Act 2015 (CISA) - Authorizes companies to monitor and implement defensive measures on their own information systems to counter cyber threats.

-- FAST Act (2015) Allows the Secretary of Energy to direct energy companies to implement specific, short-term cyber attack
+- FAST Act (2015) Allows the Secretary of Energy to direct energy companies to implement specific, short-term cyber attack mitigation technologies following a Grid Security Emergency.